 Horses from the Southern Hemisphere competing in international Young Horses Competitions in the Northern Hemisphere will be permitted to take part in Young Horses Competitions for Horses one year younger as their official birth date is 1 August (e.g. an eight year old Horse from the Southern Hemisphere will compete in the seven year old category in the Northern Hemisphere).
-Horses from the Northern Hemisphere competing in international Young Horses Competitions in the Southern Hemisphere will be permitted to take part in Young Horses Competitions for Horses one year older as their official birth date is 1 January (e.g. a five year old Horse from the Northern Hemisphere will compete in the six year old category in the Southern Hemisphere).
+Horses from the Northern Hemisphere competing in international Young Horses Competitions in the Southern Hemisphere will be permitted to take part in Young Horses Competing in international Young Horses Competitions in the Southern Hemisphere will be permitted to take part in Young Horses Competitions for Horses one year older as their official birth date is 1 January (e.g. a five year old Horse from the Northern Hemisphere will compete in the six year old category in the Southern Hemisphere).